monarch-initiative/Squirls/threes-ingest/README.md

 Then, open the `config.yml` file and provide the required information.

 ### Build the resource
-Having config file ready, we can build the resource directory:
+Having the config file ready, we can build the resource directory.

 ```bash
 java -jar threes-ingest-1.0.4.jar ingest -c config.yml run-ingest build-dir 2005 hg19